Ian Foster (footballer): Dundalk

-England Club career

 Coventry City

 Citing family circumstances, Foster returned to England to resume his coaching career.
 In August 2012, he took on a wide-ranging role at Coventry City working initially with the U18 and then U21 squads.
 Upon the departure of manager Mark Robins to Huddersfield Town in February 2013, Foster was appointed First Team Coach, initially working alongside Lee Carsley and subsequently Steven Pressley.
 During his tenure at the club he oversaw the development of a number of players who went on to earn full international honours, including James Maddison, Callum Wilson, John Fleck and Cyrus Christie.

-Portsmouth FC
+Portsmouth

-In May 2015, Foster was appointed by manager Paul Cook as First Team Coach at then-League Two Portsmouth FC.
-In the season prior to Cook's arrival the club finished in 16th position, with the new coaching team guiding the club to a play-off position (6th) in the 2015/16 season.
-The following season saw Foster play an instrumental role in the title-winning 2016/2017 season.
-Foster left the club in February 2017 to take up a position with the English FA.
+In May 2015, Foster was appointed by manager Paul Cook as first team coach at then-League Two Portsmouth.
+In the season prior to Cook's arrival, the club had finished in 16th in the league, with the new coaching team guiding the club to a play-off position (sixth) in the 2015–16 season.
+The following season saw Foster play an instrumental role in the title-winning 2016–17 season.
+Foster left the club in February 2017 to take up a position with the FA.